Martin McCann, CEO of Trade Ledger, looks at how business banking is catching up with the digital world

 Business banking is at least a decade behind.
 And business banking revenues have been falling steadily, when looked at as a percentage of GDP and GDP growth over the past decade.
 Clearly, the value of business finance is coming from places other than banks.

 How do you reinvent banking business models to be more relevant?
-The concept of modular banking – also known as the componentised or non-linear model – is a good place to start.
+The concept of modular banking - also known as composable banking, or a componentised or non-linear model - is a good place to start.

 That’s what’s going to happen with banking services.

 For example, KYC, AML and CTF (know your customer, anti-money laundering, and countering financing of terrorism) are all capabilities that banks spend a lot of money on, because of tightening regulations globally.
 At the moment, they’re not seen as products – they’re treated as a utility or hygiene factor; a cost of doing business.

 But we can componentise them, and the bank that specifies the best component as part of the best-composed process will do it better than everybody else.
 Or we can provide KYC/AML/CTF for an ecosystem or marketplace of partners who then sell to the banks.
 Specialist capabilities can be created by the people who do it best, and then supplied to the ecosystem.